70 Wild Miles

 Q. What is the accommodation like in the area?

-A. From tent pitches to luxury hotels, there is plenty of accommodation in and around Bala to suit every budget.
-Please visit www.balawales.com for a list of local accommodation.
+A. There is plenty of accommodation in and around Bala including lots of B&Bs and hostels if you are on a budget.
+Please visit http://listings.visitwales.co.uk/bala/ for a list of local accommodation.

 A. Of course!
-The more the merrier.
-This is a good family weekend and children are always welcome at 70 Wild Miles.
+The more the merrier!
+All are welcome.
+This is a good family weekend and children are always welcome at 70 Wild Miles. (most of us think we still are children!)

 Canoe Safety